QuTech-Delft/OpenQL/docs/compiler_passes.rst

 	it inserts swap gates before this gate that gradually make the operand qubits NN;
 	when inserting the swap, it updates the v2r map accordingly.
 	There are many refinements to this algorithm that can be controlled through options and the configuration file.
-	The mapping pass is not generally available yet; it is in the OpenQL mapper branch.
 	It is not complete in the sense that it ignores transfer of the v2r map between kernels.
 	See :ref:`mapping`.